What’s in this article

 • Deductions

-• Overtime refers to any work that is done in excess of the normal working hours and employers are expected to be paid at least 1.5 to 2 times the hourly basic rate.
-Payment for overtime should be made within 14 to 18 days after the last day of the salary period and employees can work only up to 72 overtime hours in a month.
+• Overtime is work done beyond regular hours.
+Furthermore, employers must pay at least 1.5 to 2 times the basic hourly rate for overtime.
+Overtime pay should be within 14 to 18 days after the last day of the salary period.
+Moreover, employees can work a maximum of 72 overtime hours in a month.
 Do note that not all companies in Singapore provide overtime payments.

-• For any incomplete work months, an employee’s salary will be prorated according to their employment contract.
+• For incomplete work months, employees will receive prorated salaries based on their employment contracts.

 Employee’s Leaves

-• For sick leaves, employees are entitled to a minimum of 14 days of paid sick leave (out-patient) and 60 paid days for hospitalisation.
-These leaves would have to be certified by the company or/and a government-accredited doctor.
+• Employees are entitled to at least 14 days of paid sick leave for outpatient care and 60 days of paid sick leave for hospitalization.
+However, these leaves would have to be certified by the company and/or a government-accredited doctor.

-• Female employees are entitled to 16 weeks of maternity leave (4 weeks before the delivery and 12 weeks after the delivery).
+• Female employees are entitled to 16 weeks of maternity leave, including 4 weeks before and 12 weeks after giving birth.
 These leaves are only applicable if the child is a Singaporean citizen and the female employee has completed a minimum of 3 months of service.
 Male employees are entitled to 2 weeks of paid parental leave and the father should be married to the mother before childbirth to avail of these benefits.

 Mandatory Levies And Contributions

-• An employer is required to make CPF contributions at monthly rates based on the employee’s annual salary as stated in the CPF Act.
+• Employers must contribute to CPF at monthly rates based on the employee’s annual salary, as outlined in the CPF Act.
 They can then recover the employee’s share of the contribution by deducting it from their salary.

 Up to 55 years old 17% 20% 37%